xiaoge26/tp/docs/DeveloperGuide.md

 --> Checks if the date format entered complies with the dd-MM-yyyy format in the `isDateFormatValid` method in AccountList class

 --> If data entered matches the specified formats, then it will call the `setSaveGoal` method from the Account class which will set the relevant Save goal for the main account

+## Command: `show-save-goal`:

+**step 1**:

+--> Calls the `showGoal` method in the AccountList class which then prints the Save Goal attributes to the UI, if save goal amount is greater than 0

+## Command: `switch-to`

+**step 1**:

+--> Calls the `switchMainAccount` method from teh AccountList class with the NAME of the account to switch into.

+--> If that account is found the method uses the `swap` method from `Collections` to swap the account that matches the NAME into index 0

+## Command: `delete`

+**step 1**:

+--> Calls the `deleteAccount` method from AccountList

+--> This find the index of the account that matches the NAME of the account to be deleted and removes it from the ArrayList

 ---